ibm-cloud-docs/CDN/faqs.md

 IBM Cloud Content Delivery Network billing occurs according to the billing period established in your {{site.data.keyword.cloud_notm}} Account.

-## If I select `delete` from the CDN's overflow menu, does that delete my account?
+## If I select `delete` from the CDN's Overflow menu, does that delete my account?
 {: faq}
 {: support}

-No, if you select 'delete' from the CDN overflow menu, only that CDN is deleted.
+No, if you select 'delete' from the CDN Overflow menu, only that CDN is deleted.
 Your account still exists, and you can create additional CDNs.

 ## Does content caching use push or pull?
 {: #does-content-caching-use-push-or-pull}